TateGunning/TateGunning/README.md

-# _learn, one button at a time, create_
+# one button at a time
-passionate about understanding technology, building raltionships, and advocator of open source network & internet identity
+understanding technology, building raltionships, and advocator of open source network & internet identity